tanupoo/unzipx/README.md

 ## Problem

 - zipfile.py is a nice tool.
-However, it converts the filename encoding into cp437 if the flag_bits in zipinfo doesn't have the utf-8 bit (0x800).
+However, it converts the encoding of the filename into cp437 if the utf-8 bit (0x800) in the flag_bits of zipinfo is not set.

-- zip software in Windows OS (at least, 7 and 10) puts the filename into the zip file as it is.
+- zip software in Windows OS (at least, 7 and 10) puts the filename into the zip file as it is, and it doesn't set the utf-8 bit.
   And, most users in Japan usually uses Shift_JIS (cp932) as the filenames.

 - some zip software (e.g. mac, /usr/bin/zip) doesn't set utf-8 bit
   even when the encoding of the filename is in utf-8.

+- Mac Archive Utility doesn't handle the filename conversion as well.

-- when the filename contains some combining charactors, you will see the collapse filename.
+- when the filename contains some combining charactors of Unicode, you will see the collapse filename.
 It happens whe you use a dum terminal.

 ## Strategy